helder-a-reis/musichans/README.md

 ### Eclipse
 Open the project.
 Go to Properties->PyDev-Intepreter/Grammar, "Click here to configure an interpreter not listed", "New", navigate to the environment executable, example "D:\Anaconda3\envs\musichans\python.exe", set Interpreter to "musichans", OK, OK, select musichans as the Interpreter, "Apply and Close".
 This will find all the projects dependencies and run it under the musichans virtual environment.

 There's also a GitHub plugin for Eclipse, very useful.
+After installing it, right click on the project root, select, them "Commit" or "Pull", etc.

 ### PyCharm
 Good luck. (it's supposed to work really nicely, although Django is only supported in the Pro version)